MahtabKarimi1206/Form-13F-Institutional-Holdings-Analysis/README.md

  Since 1978, institutional investment managers—including hedge funds—that exercise investment discretion over accounts with at least $100 million must file Form 13F with the SEC each quarter, within 45 days of quarter-end, as required by Section 13(f) of the Exchange Act. ◼

+📏Where to get institutional investor data?

+EDGAR provides an API to access these filings, which include data on filing companies and their holdings.
+The filing company is the institutional investor, and the holdings are the companies whose stocks they own.

+   📏📏What is the structure of the data?
+       I use two tables